dotnet-architecture/MNISTTensorCNTK/README.md

      alt="Tensor<T> and CNTK"
      style="float: left; margin-right: 10px;" />

+The sample consits of two projects in the solution 'Digitz' (C# project using Tensor<T> and CNTK pre-built MNIST model) and 'Training' (Python project, which generates the MNIST model).
 The sample provides you an example of how you can use Tensor<T> today with CNTK for using a pre-built CNTK MNIST model.
 To use this sample just clone this repo and launch it in Visual Studio 2017.

 To learn more about [Tensor<T> follow our blog post](https://blogs.msdn.microsoft.com/dotnet/2017/11/15/introducing-tensor-for-machine-learning-and-ai-libraries) and [GitHub repo](https://github.com/dotnet/corefxlab/tree/master/src/System.Numerics.Tensors).